elucian/bee/syntax/composite.md

 * If tuple has less elements, last variables are set to zero;

 **multiple results**
-A rule can have multiple results in form of a tuple:
+A rule can have multiple results defined using a tuple:

 ```
 -- rule with multiple results